Strategy

 Top of funnel: Educational and SEO-optimized content attracts potential customers by addressing their pain points and introducing them to your brand.

-Middle of funnel: In-depth content like comparison guides and case studies help prospects evaluate solutions while positioning your brand as a potential option.
+Middle of funnel: In-depth content, like comparison guides and case studies, helps prospects evaluate solutions while positioning your brand as a potential option.

 Bottom of funnel: Conversion-focused content like product demos, testimonials, and free trials give prospects the final push to choose your solution, driving sign-ups and sales.